SSC19/SSC19/readme.md

 ### train_label.csv

-2,400 rows for 2,400 images in training set, 4 colunms for 4 kinds of information.
+2,400 rows for 2,400 images in training set, 4 columns for 4 kinds of information.
 - ***image_name***: names of 2,400 synthetic fluorescent cell microscopy images in training set.

     > *A01_C1_F1_s01_w1.TIF*